brianat094/Database-Systems-Class/README.md

+Briana_Thompson

 # Database-Systems-Class

 This repository showcases the fundamental concepts and principles of database systems.
-It will show the learning of practical skills applicable to database design, modeling, and querying database systems using SQL that are relevant to managing traditional and cloud applications.

 # Content